dheerendrapurohit/AWS-Demo/README.md

 5.# AWS ElastiCache (Redis) with Spring Boot

 This project demonstrates how to connect a **Spring Boot application** with **AWS ElastiCache Redis (Cluster Mode Enabled)**.

+6.# Twilio SMS Demo (Spring Boot)

+This project is a simple Spring Boot application that demonstrates how to send SMS messages using **Twilio**.